coffee2code/linkify-text/readme.txt

 **c2c_linkify_text_linked_text (filter)**

 The 'c2c_linkify_text_linked_text' hook allows you to customize or override the replacement link markup for a given string.
+Return the value of $old_text to effectively prevent the given text linkification.

 Arguments: